HPPinata/CephNAS/README.md

 ```
 Windows (especially through a VPN) needs the FQDN as the API-URL, the default is just the hostname (ceph vs. ceph.lan)
 ```
+hostname -f
 ceph dashboard set-grafana-api-url https://$(hostname -f):3000
 ceph dashboard set-prometheus-api-host http://$(hostname -f):9095
 ceph config set mgr mgr/prometheus/rbd_stats_pools "*"
 ```

 ## 2. WebUI
-- Navigate to https://HOSTNAME.lan:8443 (address is also displayed in termial output of step 1)
+- Navigate to https://HOSTNAME.DOMAIN:8443 (address is also displayed in termial output of step 1)
 - Login with ``admin``//``ceph`` and set a new password
 - Create Storage Pools
   - cephfs_meta replicated (SSDs preferred)